Wildfire Emergency Response Fund - Eastern Washington

 It is a testament to what we do best … coming Together for Good.

-With more than $1.1 million raised, the Wildfire Emergency Response Fund is currently providing grants to local nonprofit organizations working on the front lines to provide immediate relief to individuals and families.
-All donated funds will support wildfire relief.
+With more than $1.1 million raised, the Wildfire Emergency Response Fund continues to provide grants to local nonprofit organizations working to assist individuals and families on the road to recovery.
+All donated funds support wildfire relief.
 Innovia does not take any percentage of the funding for operational costs.

 In this region we are fortunate to have incredible first responders and organizations like Red Cross and Spokane Emergency Management with expertise in immediate response.
 They have done an amazing job of getting people to safety and shelter.

-However, just when press coverage and public attention begins to wane, the critical recovery work begins.
-This is when private donations will be needed most for long-term recovery efforts.
-A Long Term Recovery Group (LTRG) comprised of community-based organizations, disaster recovery organizations, funders, and community representatives has been organized to plan and coordinate recovery efforts in Spokane County.
+However, when press coverage and public attention wanes, the critical recovery work begins.
+This is when private donations are most needed for long-term recovery efforts.
+The Spokane Region Long Term Recovery Group (SRLTRG), comprised of community-based organizations, disaster recovery organizations, funders, and community representatives has been organized to plan and coordinate recovery efforts in Spokane County.

 FAQs